cdapio/cdap/docs/developer-guide/source/programming.rst

 For a high-level view of the concepts of the Continuuity Reactor Java APIs, please see the `Introduction to Continuuity Reactor <intro.html>`_.

-The implementation of an example is described to illustrate these concepts and show how to build an entire application.
+..
+The implementation of an example is described to illustrate these concepts
+.. and show how to build an entire application.

-For more information beyond this document, see both the `Javadocs <url>`_ [DOCNOTE: FIXME!] and the example code in the `examples <url>`_ [DOCNOTE: FIXME!] directory, both of which are on the Continuuity.com `developer website <url>`_ [DOCNOTE: FIXME!] as well as in your Reactor installation directory.
+For more information beyond this document, see both the `Javadocs <javadocs>`_  and the code in the `examples <examples>`_ directory, both of which are on the Continuuity.com `Developers website <developers>`_ as well as in your Reactor installation directory.

 Conventions